Six Roofing Industry Trends and Statistics: Key Facts, Figures, and Forecasts (2025)

 3. Sustainable Solutions

-Reflective coatings reduce heat absorption, keeping buildings cooler and reducing energy bills.
-Solar-integrated roofing builds solar panels or even solar shingles directly into the roof to generate clean energy.
-And then there are actual green roofs with vegetation that can soak up 65% of rainwater, reduce runoff, and lower summer temperatures.
+For homeowners, today’s sustainable roofing options aren’t just about going green — they can also lead to serious long-term savings on energy.
+Reflective coatings help keep buildings cooler by reducing heat absorption, which can lower energy bills.
+Solar-integrated roofing includes panels or even solar shingles built right into the roof to generate clean energy.
+Then there are green roofs covered with plants that can soak up 65% of rainwater, reduce runoff, and keep buildings cooler in the summer.

 4. Roofing Materials